Grid Unit

 achieved without needing to allocate more memory than is minimally required to

-satisfy a single ScratchVariableList
+satisfy a single ScratchVariableList.

-s are constructed from specializations of the ScratchVariable
+ScratchVarableLists are constructed from specializations of the ScratchVariable

-type that is used to describe the variable's TopologicalType
+type that is used to describe the variable's TopologicalType and vector/tensor shape,

-and finally are used to index into the ScratchVariableList
+and finally are used to index into the ScratchVariableList in order to get a type

 that can be used exactly as any other field through the type-based packing.